 Thinking about learning to code but not sure where to start?
-One of the most common questions we hear is, “What programming language should I learn first?”
+One of the most common questions we hear is, “Which programming language should I learn first?”

 Still, it basically comes down to what you're looking to achieve.
 Here, we’ll explore some of the most popular languages (and their uses) so that you'll have a better idea of which one is right for you.

 But, before we dive into different programming languages, let's first address some common questions.

 What are programming languages?

 Programming languages are the tools we use to write instructions for computers to follow.
 Computers think in binary, and programming languages help us translate 1s and 0s into code that humans can understand.

 Programmers are the ambassadors between the worlds of humans and computers, and programming languages are the tools they use to tell computers what to do.

 Is it possible to choose the “wrong” programming language?

 New developers often hesitate before picking up a programming language, fearing they'll waste time and energy learning something they'll never use.
 But the truth is, there's really no such thing as picking the “wrong” language.
 No matter which language you choose, you'll still be learning valuable skills.